dhlab-epfl/dhSegment/index.md

 - You only need to provide a list of images with annotated masks, which everybody can do with an image editing software (Gimp, Photoshop).
 You only need to draw the elements you care about!

+- Allows to classify each pixel across multiple classes, or even multiple labels per pixel.

 - On-the-fly data augmentation, and efficient batching of batches.

 - Leverages a state-of-the-art pre-trained network (Resnet50) to lower the need for training data and improve generalization.